naotsugu/piecetable/README.md

 In addition to the table, two buffers are used to handle edits:

-* `read-only` : A buffer to the original text document
+* `read-only` : A reference to the original text document
 * `append-only` : A buffer to a temporary file

 ![piecetable1](docs/images/piecetable1.png)